CLSherrod/clsherrod.github.io/_posts/2008-10-21-how-to-start-doomed.md

 date: 2008-10-21
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/how-to-start-doomed/"
+permalink: /how-to-start-doomed/
 ---
 You're doomed if a vast majority of cases if you quit your old job and buy a bunch of gear/gadgets/equipment and then start your business.